onesaitplatform/onesaitplatform-cloud-media/README.md

-# Onesait Platform Community Edition
+# Onesait Platform Community Edition Media

 ## Control Panel Videos
 Onesait Platform is managed from a unified Web Console (Control Panel), here you can see some of its capabilities: